LucasKook/tramicp/README.md

 the `dicp()` function, for instance, after loading `tramME`, `dicp(..., modFUN = "BoxCoxME")` can be used.

+Nonparametric ICP via the GCM test [4] and random forests for the two regressions is implemented in the alias `rangerICP()`.

 # Replication materials

 This repository contains the code for reproducing the results in [1] in